 Since we spend most of our time in silence at the end of each satsang, this tends to drive away the spiritual thrill seekers who are out shopping for more methods, techniques, beliefs and philosophies.
 Silence is the barrier gate, the gate-less gate one has to pass through to attend Satsang.
 Satsang is silence.

 What do you think about all of this?
 If in fact you do think and aren’t just running feedback loops in your head.
 By think, I mean using your intelligence and intuition to inquire deeply into the natural koans of our lives.
 To question everything and look again with fresh eyes.
-To be prepared to live in constant awe, delight and amazement.
+To be prepared to live in constant wonder, delight and astonishment.
 If you feel this is what is happening for you, welcome to satsang!